-- Supporting young people to play a part and be recognised within their communities.
-This could be through:
+- Supporting young people to play a part and be recognised within their communities through:

 - meaningful social action